 Packing for a 2-week trip is stressful.
 Packing for a whole year is a nightmare, especially when you are on a budget and have to keep things within the airline baggage weight limit.
 There’s packing, weighing and then unpacking in order of least necessary and least expensive to replace, until you get a combination that is relatively satisfying.

 Whatever your reason, going to India from Nigeria requires an Indian visa.
 This process can be daunting especially if you need to travel for medical reasons.
-This post is an … Continue Reading Indian Visa Requirements for Nigerians (2018 Update)
+This post is an attempt to save you time and money by preparing you for your visa submission at the Indian Embassy.
+Visa Requirements

 Sequel to my previous post on South African Visa requirements, this post is an update for 2017 requirements.
-All the application requirements with regards to documents remain the same as … Continue Reading South African Visa Requirements for Nigeria (2017 Update)
+All the application requirements with regards to documents remain the same as those required in 2016.
+On this note I strongly recommend you view my previous post.
+RELATED: South African Visa Requirements (2016)

 Sequel to my previous post, this focuses on the stark differences between Nigeria and India.